sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 We understand that a designated work space can aid with productivity.
 We offer a $300-500 [monthly budget](https://about.sourcegraph.com/handbook/people-ops/spending-company-money#recurring-expenses) for renting a co-working space, including parking.

-### 🚚 Moving
+### 🚚 Moving help

-Whether you are relocating to join us or just moving places after you have already joined, we give you a yearly $1,000 stipend for hiring professional movers to reduce the stress associated with moving.
+Whether you are relocating to join us or simply moving to a new place after you have already joined, we offer a yearly $1,000 stipend for hiring professional movers to reduce the stress associated with moving.
+Should you choose to move yourself, you may use this stipend for purchasing or renting moving boxes and packing materials.

 ## Benefits